Apollodotus I: Ruler of the Indo-Greek kingdom

-Apollodotus was not the first to strike bilingual coins outside Bactria, but he was the first king who ruled in India only, and therefore the founder of the proper Indo-Greek kingdom.
+Apollodotus whose name means "given by Apollo", was not the first to strike bilingual coins outside Bactria, but he was the first king who ruled in India only, and therefore the founder of the proper Indo-Greek kingdom.
 According to W. W. Tarn, Apollodotus I was one of the generals of Demetrius I of Bactria, the Greco-Bactrian king who invaded northwestern India after 180 BC.
 Tarn was uncertain whether he was a member of the royal house.
 It is possible he was an illegitimate son of Euthydemus, making him Demetrius’ half brother.
 Later authors largely agree with Tarn's analysis, though with perhaps even more uncertainty regarding who the king was, for his coins do not give many hints.

-Apollodotus was either succeeded in India by Antimachus II, or the two kings were contemporary, Antimachus II ruling the more western territories closer to Bactria.
-Eventually Apollodotus I was succeeded by Menander I, and the two kings are mentioned by Pompejus Trogus as important Indo-Greek rulers.
+Apollodotus likely ruled at the same time as Antimachus I and Antimachus II, or was succeeded in India by Antimachus II.
+It is also likely that king Antimachus II ruled the more western territories closer to Bactria.
+Eventually Apollodotus was succeeded by Menander I, and the two kings are mentioned by Pompejus Trogus as important Indo-Greek rulers.

-The 1st-2nd century AD Periplus of the Erythraean Sea further testifies to the reign of Apollodotus I and the influence of the Indo-Greeks in India:
+The 1st-2nd century AD Periplus of the Erythraean Sea further testifies to the reign of Apollodotus and the influence of the Indo-Greeks in India: